ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 audit_music_batch.py
 ```

-That prints the audit and then starts the attention-friendly approval prompt by
+That prints the audit and then prompts through findings that have concrete,
-default.
+implemented actions. `Y` applies the displayed action immediately; `N` skips it.

 Or with an explicit folder: